-It corresponds to the Pro model in terms of characteristics, but comes pre-assembled.
-Suitable for users who do not want to spend time assembling the printer or are not entirely confident in their abilities.
+The Ender-3S is a pre-assembled printer that has all the features of the Pro model, but comes pre-assembled.
+This model is suitable for users who do not want to spend time assembling the printer or are not entirely confident in their abilities.

-Packaging and equipment
+Packaging and Equipment

 The Ender 3 comes in a compact box.
-All components are fixed with a foam seal, which ensures good safety during transportation.
+All components are fixed with a foam seal, which ensures safety during transportation.

 In addition to printer parts, the kit also includes:

-- set of hexagons
+- A set of hexagons

-- small roll of PLA plastic (5 m.)
+- Small roll of PLA plastic (5 m.)

-- nozzle cleaning wire
+- Nozzle cleaning wire

-- spatula, nippers and screwdriver
+- Spatula, nippers and screwdriver

 - 8GB SD card and USB SD card adapter